dib-lab/2020-paper-sourmash-gather/manuscript.md

 communities.

-Compositional analysis of shotgun metagenome samples has the goal of identifying what reference genomes to use for functional and taxononomic interpretation of metagenome content.

-The substantial increase in the number of available reference genomes presents a significant practical obstacle to comprehensive compositional analyses.
+Compositional analysis of shotgun metagenome samples has the goal of identifying what functions and taxonomic units are present in the data.
+Function and taxonomy is typically inferred from available reference genomes and gene catalogs, via direct genomic alignment (cite biobakery, MEGAN-LR), gene search (cite mmseqs, etc.), or k-mer matches (Kraken).
+For many of these methods, the substantial increase in the number of available reference genomes (1.1m in GenBank as of XYZ) presents a significant practical obstacle to comprehensive compositional analyses, and most methods choose representative subsets of available genomic information to analyze.

 Here, we describe a lightweight and scalable approach to compositional analysis of shotgun metagenome data.
 Our approach tackles the selection of appropriate reference genomes for downstream analysis and provides a computationally efficient method for taxonomic classification of metagenome data.
+Our implementation in the `sourmash` software can make use of all currently available microbial genomes.

 We first define _Scaled MinHash_, an extension of MinHash sketching that supports containment estimation for metagenome